98.8 Fahrenheit in Celsius: Understanding Temperature Conversions and Their Importance

 Beyond the Conversion: Accuracy and Precision in Temperature Measurement

 The accuracy of temperature conversion depends directly on the accuracy of the initial measurement.
-Using a reliable thermometer is crucial, whether it's a digital thermometer, mercury thermometer, or infrared thermometer.
+Now, using a reliable thermometer is crucial, whether it's a digital thermometer, mercury thermometer, or infrared thermometer.
 Different types of thermometers have varying levels of accuracy and precision.
 Understanding the limitations of the measurement instrument is vital for interpreting the converted temperature accurately.

 Frequently Asked Questions (FAQs)